Go REST Guide. The Standard Library

 Key Concepts

-• HTTP Server and Routing (http.ServeMux): Understanding how to instantiate a request multiplexer and register URI patterns to dispatch requests to specific handlers.
+http.ServeMux): Understanding how to instantiate a request multiplexer and register URI patterns to dispatch requests to specific handlers. - HTTP Handlers (

-• REST API Design Principles: Applying CRUD operations (Create, Read, Update, Delete) to a resource (/recipes).
+http.HandlerInterface): Implementing theServeHTTPmethod within a struct to process incoming HTTP requests and generate responses. - REST API Design Principles: Applying CRUD operations (Create, Read, Update, Delete) to a resource (

-• Integration Testing (httptest): Writing comprehensive tests for REST API endpoints using Go’s httptest package.
+httptest): Writing comprehensive tests for REST API endpoints using Go’shttptestpackage.